Encouraging Positive Choices

 Newfound student freedoms ranging from autonomy in eating habits to sex, drug and alcohol choices can cause parental worry.
 During this time of transition, it can be challenging for parents and students to balance their roles in the relationship.

-Of major importance in this dynamic is the way parents interact with their students.
 Being open to discussion and sharing opinions in a mutually respectful way is important to achieving success.

 Exploration and Experimentation